torvalds/linux/Documentation/firmware-guide/acpi/gpio-properties.rst

 Using the _CRS fallback
 =======================

-If a device does not have _DSD or the driver does not create ACPI GPIO mapping, the Linux GPIO framework refuses to return any GPIOs.
-This is because the driver does not know what it actually gets.
+If a device does yest have _DSD or the driver does yest create ACPI GPIO mapping, the Linux GPIO framework refuses to return any GPIOs.
+This is because the driver does yest kyesw what it actually gets.
 For example if we have a device like below::

   Device (BTH)